VarunSaini2620/Python-quiz/README.md

 # Python-quiz
-Made a quiz using Python using Gui+Tkinter
+Made a quiz using Python with Gui+Tkinter